codepath/android_guides/Room-Guide.md

 There are a few key aspects of Room to note that differ slightly from traditional object relational mapping (ORM) frameworks:

 * Usually, ORM frameworks expose a limited subset of queries.
 Tables are declared as Java objects, and the relations between these tables dictate the types of queries that can be performed.
 In Room, SQL inserts, updates, deletes, and complex joins are declared as **Data Access Objects (DAO)**.
 The data returned from these queries simply are mapped to a Java object that will hold this information in memory.
 In this way, no assumptions are made about how the data can be accessed.
-The table definitions can be separated from the actual queries performed.
+The table definitions are separate from the actual queries performed.

 * ORMs typically handle one-to-one and one-to-many relationships by determining the relationship between tables and expose an interface or a set of APIs that perform the SQL queries behind the scenes.
 Because of the [performance implications](https://youtu.be/MfHsPGQ6bgE?t=27m37s), Room requires handling these relationships explicitly.
 The query needs to be defined as DAO objects, and the data returned will need to be mapped to Java objects.